“Full Leather Jacket”

 Upon first viewing, “Full Leather Jacket” probably seems like the most memorable and meaningful episode of the season so far.
 This is due to the episode’s shocking final moments and cliffhanger ending.

-It’s not like it’s a cheap cliffhanger, either.
+It’s not like the one featured here is a cheap cliffhanger, either.
 Christopher has just been in a shootout with poo-boys Sean Gismonte and Matt Bevilacqua.
-He is left fatally injured in the middle of the street, but at least managed to take out Sean before they could finish him off.
-Matt flees and runs to Richie Aprile, explaining that he and Sean were trying to make a name for themselves and were doing it as a favor to Richie.
+He is left fatally injured in the middle of the street, able to kill Sean with his last ounce of strength.
+Matt flees and runs to Richie Aprile.
 The episode closes with Chris in a hospital bed as a tearful Tony repeats “How could this happen?”
 No music to accompany the end credits, just the sounds of Chris’ heavy breathing.

 Upon repeat viewing, Chris’ ambiguous fate at the end of the episode loses its drama because we already know that Chris doesn’t die.
 Next episode focuses on his recovery and he’ll be back to his old self by season’s end.